 - Eligible for low-income assistance.
 If you receive low-income assistance from the government (such as Medicaid) keep in mind that getting a reverse mortgage may disqualify you from receiving the benefits.

 - Planning to move soon.
-You owe the reverse home mortgage loan back to the lender if you decide to move from your primary residence.
+If you decide to move from your primary residence, you owe the reverse home mortgage loan back to the lender.
 If you plan to move in a short period of time after obtaining a reverse mortgage, it’s not in your best interest to get one.
-Closing costs on reverse mortgages are higher than conventional mortgages, and this will be a costly move.
+Closing costs on reverse mortgages are higher than on conventional mortgages, and this will be a costly move.

-- Leaving house to heirs.
+- Leaving the house to heirs.
 If you intend to leave your home to your heirs, a reverse mortgage may not be a good option.
 It decreases equity in your home and affects the value of the estate.
-If you do a reverse mortgage, you can still leave the home to heirs who can choose to refinance, pay off the mortgage or sell the home.
+If you do a reverse mortgage, you can still bequeath the home to heirs who can choose to refinance, pay off the mortgage, or sell the home.

 Reverse Mortgages Can Be Useful

-Reverse mortgages can be useful when used in the right situation – but they aren’t for everyone.
+But they aren’t for everyone.
 If you qualify for a reverse mortgage and find yourself needing income, then a reverse mortgage may be a good way to tap into your home equity.
-Just keep in mind the situations in which a reverse mortgage is due: when the owner dies, sells the home or moves to a nursing home or assisted living facility.
+Just keep in mind the situations in which a reverse mortgage is due: when the owner dies, sells the home, or moves to a nursing home or assisted living facility.